 Four Eredivise titles later, and the now Brazil international Gomes was a man in demand around Europe.

 Good form in the Netherlands earned him a multi-million pound move to the Premier League with Tottenham in July 2008.

 Throughout his time at Spurs he played on the biggest stages.
 The Premier League, the Champions League.
 It was a difficult spell at times.
 He palmed away his fair share of criticism, not all of it just.

 Following his release from Tottenham, Gomes made the short trip to Vicarage Road looking to ignite his career.
 He quickly became the Hornets' number one, making over 40 league appearances in his debut season for the Golden Boys, playing a crucial role in the club’s promotion to the Premier League.

 Gomes had a point to prove, and successfully silenced any remaining doubters with a sterling campaign.
 His performances earned both the Players’ Player and Player of the Season awards at the end of the 2015/16 season.

 He continued where he left off, retaining his Players' Player gong after another lauded campaign in 2016/17, and earned a new two-year contract in the summer of 2017 for his efforts.

-On the international stage, Gomes made his debut in 2003 in the CONCACAF Gold Cup.
+On the international stage, Gomes made his debut for Brazil in 2003 in the CONCACAF Gold Cup.
 He got some regular playing time for his national side in 2006 and was part of their 2010 World Cup squad in South Africa.